No, it’s not about Verdi’s Opera. AIDA formula stands for:

-The studio owner buys a mailing list of couples within 10 miles with the correct demographic.
-So it’s a highly targeted list.
+The studio owner buys a mailing list of couples within ten miles with the correct demographic.
+In other words, it’s a highly targeted list.

 Before using the AIDA formula, it’s VITAL to understand precisely what motivates couples to, if you’ll excuse me, take the next step in the sales process.

 Fortunately, the studio owner has successfully run the studio for several years and knows the following: